Damus Hollywood Invitational

 I have yet to hear a persuasive justification for a Floating PIK other than...
 "The 1AR dropped the PIK"

 My name is Nishelle Phansalkar.
-I am a junior at the Meadows School and have been debating policy since my freshman year.
+I am a senior at the Meadows School and have been debating policy since my freshman year.

 I've never voted for a K aff.

 I don’t mind speed just make sure you are clear and coherent in your arguments.
 I will say clear if I cannot understand you.

 If you make me laugh, I will give you extra speaker points, so don't make the debate boring because that won't be fun for any of us.

 Please copy me on the email chain and make sure to time your cross x and your speeches for yourself!!
 My email is firstname.lastname@example.org.

 Make sure to flow all the speeches and stay organized.
 Good luck and have fun :)

 Yes, email chain: zoerosenberg [at] gmail [dot] com, please format the subject as: "Tournament Name -- Round # -- Aff School AF vs Neg School NG"

 Background: I was a 2N for four years at Lowell, I qualified to the TOC my senior year and was in late elims of NSDA.
 I don't debate in college due to a lack of policy infrastructure.
 I now help out at Damien and am involved in the team's strategy so I have a good sense of arguments being read on the circuit.

 GGSA/State Qualifier: I will still judge rounds technically, as one does for circuit style.
 However, I believe adaptation is one of the most important skills one can get out of debate so I encourage you to speak slowly, especially with parents on the panel.